FirebirdSQL/jaybird/devdoc/jdp/jdp-2019-03-time-zone-support.md

         `cast(timetzvalue as timestamp with time zone)` and `extract(timezone_hour from timetzvalue)` (and `timezone_minute`)
     -   Rejected alternative: handle as offset 0 => consistent value, no conversion necessary: loss of information (see also rejected option 1).

+4. Support `java.time.OffsetDateTime` for `TIME WITH TIME ZONE`.

+    Functionality is required by JDBC spec (see appendix B.5 in JDBC 4.3).

+    Based on the SQL standard (section 4.6 in ISO-9075-2:2016) as _"Copy date fields from CURRENT_DATE and time and time zone fields from SV \[Source Value]"_.
+In the case of the named zone, we'll first add the current date, and then derive the offset (as done in decision 2, and similar in effect as decision 3).

+    In reverse, we'll convert to `OffsetTime` before persisting.

+5. Support `java.time.OffsetTime` for `TIMESTAMP WITH TIME ZONE`.

+    Functionality is not specified by JDBC, but this mirrors the `OffsetDateTime` support on `TIME WITH TIME ZONE` (see decision 4).

+    Based on the SQL standard (section 4.6 in ISO-9075-2:2016) as _"Copy time and time zone fields from SV \[Source Value]"_.
+In the case of a named zone, we'll first derive the offset (see decision 2), and then remove the date information.

+    In reverse, we'll convert to `OffsetDateTime` by adding the current date before persisting.

+6. Only support `WITH TIME ZONE` on Java 8 and higher.
+Support will not be implemented for Java 7.

+    This will require setting `set time zone bind legacy` for support on Java 7 (either by user or by Jaybird, see open options).

+    Simplifies implementation in some parts, avoids some ambiguity in Java code with mapping to `java.sql.Timestamp`/`java.sql.Time`.

 ### Open options or questions

--   Support `java.time.OffsetTime` for `TIMESTAMP WITH TIME ZONE`.

-    Based on the SQL standard (section 4.6 in ISO-9075-2:2016) as _"Copy time and time zone fields from SV \[Source Value]"_

-    Not specified by JDBC.

--   Support `java.time.OffsetDateTime` for `TIME WITH TIME ZONE`.

-    Based on the SQL standard (section 4.6 in ISO-9075-2:2016) as _"Copy date fields from CURRENT_DATE and time and time zone fields from SV \[Source Value]"_

-    Not specified by JDBC.

--   Support `java.time.LocalDate`, `LocalTime` and `LocalDateTime` for `WITH TIME ZONE` types.

-    Not specified by JDBC.
-Possible confusion/ambiguity (eg is local in the JVM zone or at the original offset?).
-See also other items.
-See also section 4.6 in ISO-9075-2:2016.

--   Support for `java.time.Instant` on `TIMESTAMP WITH TIME ZONE` by storing with offset 0.

-    Not specified by JDBC, could improve interoperability (a number of other JDBC drivers do this as well).

--   Support `java.sql.Time` and `java.sql.Timestamp` for `WITH TIME ZONE` types.

-    Although not specified by JDBC, this option allows for some flexibility for applications or libraries still expecting `java.sql.*` types.
-It will also ease migration between Java 7 and 8 or higher.

--   Support `java.sql.Date` for `TIMESTAMP WITH TIME ZONE` type.

-    Although not specified by JDBC, this option allows for some flexibility for applications or libraries still expecting `java.sql.*` types.
-It will also ease migration between Java 7 and 8 or higher.

-    Possible confusion/ambiguity.
-See also section 4.6 in ISO-9075-2:2016.

 -   How to handle setting time zone (connection property)?
-Especially effect on determining `java.sql.Time`/`java.sql.Timestamp`/`java.sql.Date` for `WITHOUT TIME ZONE` types might be problematic.
+Especially effect on determining `java.sql.Time`/`java.sql.Timestamp`/`java.sql.Date` for `WITHOUT TIME ZONE` types (and `WITH TIME ZONE` when legacy binding is set) might be problematic.

 -   Automatically set session time zone to JVM default, or leave unset?